totolol123/tyano-core/documentation/tasks.md

 Urgent
 ------

-- Nothing is urgent right now! :)
+- Rework teleporters and stairs.

 Important
 ---------

-- Make items automatically disappear after a while on the ground instead of regulary cleaning the map to distribute CPU load.
+- Nothing is important right now :)

 Soon
 ----

 - Add popup window which informs players about new server updates when connecting.
-- Rework teleporters.
 - Create new efficient scheduler/dispatcher system based on C++11 STL (and refactor `Item::ReleaseInfo::release` after that).
 - Broadcast message with pop-up because a server-wide red chat message will actually not be read by most players.
 - Refactor talkaction system to unify commands & help system.